Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Services run an average of 114 trips per day across all routes, translating to approximately three weekly trips per stop.
+Residents enjoy excellent transport accessibility, with an average distance of 198 meters to the nearest stop.
+Service frequency is high, with 114 trips per day across all routes, equating to about three weekly trips per individual stop.

 Frequently Asked Questions - Transport